d4sein/Argila-Parser/doc/introduction.md

 		super().__init__(Commands)
 ```

-Now we can define the root, that is, the method that will contain substantial info about your program, using the `@root` decorator.
+Now we define the root, that is, the method that will contain substantial info about your program, using the `@root` decorator.
-The underscore on `_root()` is how you tell Argila not to grab it as a command.
-You can name this method however you like, but I recommend keeping it default.
 ```python
 from argila import *